Komodo Manta Rays

 Next, I went to the Galapagos were I saw gigantic manta’s.
 Unfortunately, I have not finished editing footage from that dive trip.
 And last year, I spent a few days diving Manta Point located off the coast of Nusa Penida in Bali, Indonesia.

-The images in the Manta videos were taken with either a Gopro Hero 4 Silver, Gopro Hero 6 Black, and Gopro Hero 8 Black.
+The images in the Manta videos were taken with either a GoPro Hero 4 Silver, GoPro Hero 6 Black, or GoPro Hero 8 Black.
 My underwater camera set-up can be found here.

 I just love the mantas.
 They are so graceful and majestic.